This feature allows you to view your educational path, if you enrolled in previous years

 Educational objectives

-The final exam consists in the drafting, presentation and discussion of a written report (thesis), independently elaborated by the student on the basis of the research activity conducted under the supervision of a teacher.
-The thesis documents in detail the project developed by the student and his/her individual experimental activity.
-Drafting the report, student will enhance his/her critical and methodological autonomy to favor a profitable integration into the labour market.
+The final exam consists of writing, presenting and discussing a written thesis which is independently elaborated by the student on the basis of his own research activity conducted under the supervision of the thesis rapporteur.
+The thesis documents in detail the project developed and the individual experimental activity carried out and has the function of strengthening the critical and methodological autonomy of the student to promote a profitable insertion into the workplace.

 Optional groups